Home » Projects » Mturoute.php

 ... despite the MTU value widening past hop C, mturoute would display the narrow, green size for both hop D and the destination host.

 Due to the nature of the test, it is sensitive to packets dropped for non-MTU related reasons.
 Packets that are lost for other reasons will result in an incorrect MTU reading.
-Mturoute v2 will now attempt to re-probe to avoid dropped packets, but the mysteries of the Internet may still conspire to give you an incorrect reading.
+Mturoute will attempt to re-probe to avoid dropped packets, but the mysteries of the Internet may still conspire to give you an incorrect reading.
 In general, the true MTU cannot be lower than the highest successful probe, but the possibility does exist that the true MTU may in fact be higher than reported.

 • If the -f flag is specified, mturoute doesn't test MTU sizes.
 This flag will toggles off the "do not fragment" bit, which will allows intermediate routers to break mturoute's probes into multiple packets if they exceed the MTU size.
 Fragmented probes are re-assembled at their destination.
 With MTU is taken out of the equation, this mode instead reports the largest ping that a given host will respond to.
 This could help you determine whether fragmentation is happening properly.

 • The -w setting sets the amount of time you want mturoute to wait for a response for a given probe.
-This was undocumented in the original version, but is exposed in v2.

 • The -i setting allows you to specify the length of the interval that mturoute will wait between probes.
-This was also undocumented in the original version, but is exposed in v2.

 • The -m setting allows you to set a maximum probe size, in bits.
 The default is 10,000.